AeEn123/Roblox-assets-extractor/README.md

+> [!CAUTION]
+> # The rust rewrite is unfinished, please use the python version for now

+> [!NOTE]
-**NOTE:** Roblox Assets Extractor has been rewritten in Rust with egui.
+> Roblox Assets Extractor has been rewritten in Rust with egui.
 The python version is kept for updating to the rust version.

+> [!NOTE]
-**NOTE:** If you are using version 0.4 or earlier, autoupdate functionality will be broken.
+> If you are using version 0.4 or earlier, autoupdate functionality will be broken.
 In such cases, please download from here instead.

 # Roblox Assets Extractor
 This tool is designed to extract cached data from your Roblox installation by inspecting the headers of cached files.